Menu

 Asbestos product manufacturers and mine companies endangered mine workers’ health.
 If exposed, workers may later develop asbestos-related illnesses.

 Despite asbestos regulations, mine workers are still at risk of exposure.
-Until there is a full asbestos ban, old mining equipment and machinery may put mine workers at continued risk.
-Mining for other minerals may also pose an exposure risk near any natural asbestos deposits.
+Until a full asbestos ban is in place, old mining equipment and machinery may put mine workers at continued risk.

-Mine workers may have had their highest risk of asbestos exposure while mining.
-They may have mined for asbestos or for other minerals that developed near asbestos.
+Mine workers may have experienced the highest risk of asbestos exposure while actively mining.
 Through regular mining operations, they may have disturbed asbestos.

-The U.S. has natural asbestos deposits scattered throughout the country.
-In total, reports show there were around 65 active asbestos mines in the U.S. Georgia, North Carolina and Wyoming were prominent asbestos mining states.
+The United States has natural asbestos deposits scattered throughout the country.
+Reports show there were around 65 total active asbestos mines in the U.S. at one time.
+Georgia, North Carolina and Wyoming were prominent asbestos mining states.

 These deposits often occurred near enstatite, quartz and vermiculite.
 Libby, Montana, is home to a vermiculite mine, which W.R.
 Grace mined for years.
 While active, this mine was the top global producer of vermiculite.
 Libby vermiculite is now known to be contaminated with asbestos.

-As a result, miners and residents have experienced lasting health issues.
-There are similar concerns with talc.
+As a result of this exposure, Libby miners and residents have experienced lasting health issues.
+Talc mining presents similar concerns.
 Mining for any of these minerals puts workers at risk of asbestos exposure.

 Talc and Asbestos Risks